my10c/notify-to-teams-go/README.md

                                     "<value>" ...]] [-q|--quiet]

-                                    Simple script send a message to a teams channel via a piped message, by the givev message on the command line.
+                                    Simple script send a message to a teams channel via a piped message or by the given the message on the command line.

 Arguments: